Notes for US citizens

 - UK Copyright Service registrations are processed much quicker:

-By contrast, the US Copyright Office states "The average processing time for all claims is 4 months", (source:https://www.copyright.gov/registration/docs/processing-times-faqs.pdf - September 2019) and that other than an automatic email if you submit online they “do not provide a confirmation of receipt”.
+By contrast, the US Copyright Office states "The average processing time for all claims is 3.4 months", with an average 1.6 months (about 7 weeks) for "Claims that DO NOT require correspondence", (source:https://www.copyright.gov/registration/docs/processing-times-faqs.pdf - February 2022) and that other than an automatic email if you submit online they “do not provide a confirmation of receipt”.

-We feel that 4 months is a long time to wait to see if your submission was in order, and many US citizens find that registering with our service means that they can also be assured some intermediate protection whilst waiting for the US Copyright Office to process their application.
+We feel this is a long time to wait to see if your submission was in order, and many US citizens find that registering with our service means that they can also be assured some intermediate protection whilst waiting for the US Copyright Office to process their application.